 Susan Gould, Lecturer

 Ms. Gould has lived and worked as an ESL/EFL teacher in California, Massachusetts, Japan, Mexico and Morocco.
+She has a BA in English, an MA in Speech and Language Pathology and an MA in Linguistics with a TESOL emphasis.
 Prior to working for MEI, Susan spent five and a half years teaching English for OPELT, a collaborative program between Ohio University and its sister school, Chubu University, in Kasugai, Japan.
-She enjoys traveling, playing piano, playing online crossword and card games, gardening, eating good food, watching television and having alone time.
+She enjoys traveling, playing piano, playing online word and card games, gardening, eating good food, watching television and having alone time.

 Eric Walker, Lecturer